vigevenoj/is-it-their-birthday/README.md

-# Is is their birthday?
+# Is it their birthday?

 You have a friend whose birthday you forget?
 A significant other whose birthday you keep thinking is like a month off of where it really is?